pydemo/prep-logs/aws_dev_prep.md

 Lambda function|Stores your code on Amazon S3
 Multi-AZ Db standby| Using __synch__ replication, not __Asynch__ Security Groups| Assigned only to instances in __region__ (not globally).
+IAM Role Access Keys| Auto rotated by AWS, no need to change them